Ckm54/insurance-website/README.md

 [Go Back to the top](#portfolio)
 ## Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages

 ## Reference
 * Materialize CSS